 Pete's Walks - Kensworth and Whipsnade Downs (page 2 of 2)

 With clear blue skies above me, the views from Dunstable Downs were as spectacular as ever.
 Despite the conditions, I could see that gliders were taking off from the gliding club below me and that people were paragliding over to my right.
 There were only a few people about, which rather surprised me, the old car park here having just half a dozen or so vehicles in it.
-I turned left to walk along the top of the Downs (which soon became Whipsnade Downs) and gradually made my way to Bison Hill.
+I walked through the car park and then turned left onto a path running along the top of the Downs.
+After going through a gate, I kept right at a very narrow fork in the path to pass right of a line of trees (now on Whipsnade Downs), soon continuing beside a wood and then a hedge on my left, all the while with a huge meadow or pasture droping downhill to my right.
 As ever this was a lovely section to walk, with part of the Vale of Aylesbury laid out below me to the right, and Ivinghoe Beacon prominent ahead of me.

 From Dunstable Downs, looking over the London Gliding Club and part of the Vale of Aylesbury.
 Despite the conditions, a plane was just starting to tow a glider up.